SEPP Planning Pointers

 When using the calculators start with Single Life Expectancy Table and the maximum AFR interest rate allowed.
 If the single life calculations produce a higher payment than you need, break the IRA into multiple accounts using only one of the accounts to produce the desired SEPP payment.
-You can use these “secondary” IRA accounts for emergency withdraws if needed, or for establishing another SEPP at a later date.
+You can use these “secondary” IRA accounts for emergency withdraws if needed, or for including another account into your SEPP Universe at a later date.

 Don’t Round.
 When you calculate the annual SEPP amount, don’t round the result – use the exact amount to the penny.
 The SEPP Distribution Calculator on this website calculates to the penny.
 Many other online calculators do not.
 When taking annual withdraws, you must take the calculated annual distribution, no more and no less.
 A 50 cent variance from your calculated distribution amount is generally thought to be ok, but more than that can subject you to penalties and interest.
 You can take distributions at any frequency (usually monthly, quarterly or semi-annually).
 To determine the amount of monthly distributions, divide your annual distribution by 12.

 SEPP Custodial Account.
 Before beginning any SEPP withdraws, consider using a brokerage Custodial Account that allows you to choose from a wide range of investments (Vanguard, Fidelity, and Schwab are frequently named in the Q&A).
 Once your SEPP withdraws begin, you can reallocate investments within your custodial account, such as sell stocks to buy other stocks or bonds, etc. And you can move the entire account to a new custodian once your SEPP withdraws begin, but you cannot add money to the accounts.
 Partial transfers were rejected by the IRS in PLR 200925044 & PLR 200720023.